 Tuition and Fees:

-Tuition and Fees for the MS program in occupational therapy are updated on an annual basis and available through the Student Accounts office of the Finance Department: Student Account Services
+Tuition and Fees for the MS program in Occupational Therapy are updated on an annual basis, and included in the documents linked at the Office of the University Cashier at http://cashier.unc.edu/tuition-fees/.

 In addition to tuition, student fees and living expenses you should budget for some additional costs as part of your graduate school education.
 These costs include:

 - PROFESSIONAL SCHOOL TUITION: There is a supplemental tuition fee for the graduate professional degree programs in the Department of Allied Health Sciences, including the MS program in Occupational Therapy.
-As of April 1, 2009, the supplemental tuition is $1250 per semester for NC residents and $750 per for non-residents.
+As of April 1, 2009, the supplemental tuition is $5350 per year for both NC residents and non-residents.
 THIS AMOUNT IS REFLECTED IN THE FIGURES PROVIDED BY THE CASHIER'S OFFICE THROUGH THE LINK ABOVE.
 The supplemental tuition is assessed during Fall and Spring semesters only and does not apply to Summer sessions.

 - FIELDWORK: You should plan for extra expenses associated with traveling to a fieldwork site and securing housing there.
 When students are enrolled in fieldwork, they are considered full time students and are charged regular tuition.
-Some fieldwork sites may require a criminal record check on students.
-Students will be informed how to obtain a criminal check.
-The current cost is $20/state for each state the student has lived in since his/her 18th birthday.
+Some fieldwork sites may require a criminal record check, drug testing, and/or immunizations.
+Students receive detailed information about these requirements from the Fieldwork Coordinator early in the summer prior to starting the program.

 - BOOKS: The required books form the basis of your professional library.
 As a result you should anticipate approximately $925 for books and printed material.